 Which from that field of fight they bear.

 A return match with Hamilton Gymnasium took place at the Queen’s Park Recreation Ground on 14 August 1869, with Queen’s Park winning 2-0.

-Queen’s second match in 1870 took place in the Queen’s Park on Saturday 16 July.
-Richard Robinson gave the date of the game as 9 July but, as the match report did not appear in the North British Daily Mail until Tuesday 19 July, the former date seems the more likely.
-The opponents were Drummond, a club made up largely of lads from Perthshire.
+Queen’s second match in 1870 took place in the Queen’s Park on Saturday 9 July, according to Richard Robinson.
+However, the match report did not appear in the North British Daily Mail until Tuesday 19 July.
+Could it be that the actual date of the match was Saturday 16 July?
+Whatever the date, Queen's Park's opponents were Drummond, a club made up largely of lads from Perthshire.
 Queen’s won with a goal from David Wotherspoon and a touch by Robert Smith.
 Drummond turned up two men short and two pupils from the Deaf and Dumb Institution made up the numbers.

 A return match with Airdrie took place on the afternoon of Tuesday 20 September in the

 around 1,000 spectators.
 Queen’s Park

 won by three touches taken by James Smith and David Wotherspoon (2).
 The Airdrie players were jubilant at running

 Queen’s so close.
 The Advertiser for Airdrie, Coatbridge, Bathgate and Wishaw reported - “At the close both

 clubs adjourned for refreshments, and a very social evening was spent with